John Jay: Birth and family background

-The Jays were a prominent merchant family in New York City, descended from Huguenots who had come to New York to escape religious persecution in France.
+The Jays, a prominent merchant family in New York City, were descendants of Huguenots who had sought refuge in New York to escape religious persecution in France.
 In 1685, the Edict of Nantes had been revoked, thereby abolishing the civil and legal rights of Protestants, and the French Crown proceeded to confiscate their property.
 Among those affected was Jay's paternal grandfather, Auguste Jay.
 He moved from France to Charleston, South Carolina, and then New York, where he built a successful merchant empire.
-Jay's father, Peter Jay, born in New York City in 1704, became a wealthy trader in furs, wheat, timber, and other commodities.
+Jay's father, Peter Jay (1704–1782), born in New York City in 1704, became a wealthy trader in furs, wheat, timber, and other commodities.

-Jay's mother was Mary Van Cortlandt, of Dutch ancestry, who had married Peter Jay in 1728 in the Dutch Church.
+Jay's mother was Mary Van Cortlandt (1705–1777), of Dutch ancestry, who had married Peter Jay in 1728 in the Dutch Church.
 They had ten children together, seven of whom survived into adulthood.
 Mary's father, Jacobus Van Cortlandt, was born in New Amsterdam in 1658.
 Cortlandt served in the New York Assembly, was twice elected as mayor of New York City, and held a variety of judicial and military offices.
 Both Mary and his son Frederick Cortlandt married into the Jay family.